SpotlightGwendolyn Puryear Keita, PhD

 The Committee on Children, Youth and Families nomination materials should be submitted by Aug.
 30, 2014.

-- Call for Nominations to the APA Committee on Aging
+- Nominations to the APA Committee on Aging

 The Committee on Aging is accepting nominations, including self-nominations, for two new members to serve a three-year term beginning Jan.
 1, 2014.